 The House aims to distribute all its available income taking one year with another.
-For the year ended 31 December 2023, the unrestricted and restricted funds both show a surplus for the year, primarily as a result of two substantial donations.
+For the year ended 31 December 2024, the unrestricted fund shows a surplus for the year, primarily as a result of two substantial donations of investments.
+The donated investments have been reinvested.
+The restricted funds show a deficit for the year which was a planned spend from accumulated funds.
 The House continues to seek relevant charities and beneficiaries to receive grants.